parthteredesai/cuddlekitty/README.md

 ## ❤️ AI Matchmaking

-Users complete a lifestyle questionnaire.
+Users answer a lifestyle questionnaire.

 The AI compares: